zanzan13531/BlueJay/README.md

 ## Features

-- **OpenCV Foundation Detection** (Pretty good 95%) Pipeline: https://github.com/Future14473/CV-for-SkyStone-FTC/blob/master/bluejay/src/main/java/org/futurerobotics/bluejay/original/detectors/FoundationPipeline.java
+- **OpenCV Foundation Detection**
-- **Opencv Stone Detection** (Pretty good 95%)
+- **Opencv Stone Detection** (Pretty good 90%)
-- **Opencv SkyStone Detection** (Pretty good 95%)
+- **Opencv SkyStone Detection** (Bestest one)
-- Tensorflow Stone Detection (not as good as openCV)
-- Localization with Vumarks
-- IMU Interface
+- simplified interface for Vuforia and tensorflow
 - All the above running simultaneously

-## Super Quick Start for Rookie Teams
-I personally won't recommend doing this for the long run, but if you just need something to **work** then follow these steps:

-1. Go to the `Releases` Tab and download this as a .zip Android Studio Project
-2. Unzip the library
-3. Open Android Studio and go to File > new > existing project >**where you unzipped the library**
-4. Download to your RC
-5. Run <<Three systems>> opmode
-6. Positioning data will be printed via telemetry, if you want to plug the data elsewhere, find the Telemetry calls in the file `Douduo` and match the labels from the DS telemetry log

-* Note: I know that this download is >1GB, but it will save you the frustration of setup.
-It already has **everything**
-## Proper Start for the Minority who care
+# Setup
 _Disclaimer: This is a messy way to do it, and overly simplified in its methology.
-It may not be responisble but it works_
+It may not be responisble but it works
-1. Clone and make a new project from VCS in Android Studio.
-Code is in the `Original` folder.
-We might refactor into a module, but think this way is easier
+1. Clone and make a new project at new>project>from version control>git in Android Studio.
+Code is in the `Teamcode` folder and `bluejay` module.
+We might do bintray hosting but haven't had time yet :p
-2. Install opencv for android version 3.4.3 into your project
-3. Fix dependencies by clicking the suggested links in your build window
-4. If if dosent work, go to the `build.gradle` and `build.releases.grade` folders in the Android File View.
-This is where IntelliJ writes down for real what all the dependencies for each module are.
-All the import UI is just an illusion.
-Go fix __that__.
-The details are beyond the scope of this readme
+2. Sync Gradle. search for this command with ctrl+shift+a.
+3. Look at the examples in the `teamcode` folder.
+4. If if dosent work, ask me or someone who knows gradle (recomend the second option)

 ## Using the Library
-First off, working code for everyone
+First off, working code for everyone:

-		@TeleOp(name = "The Three <<Holy Systems>>", group = "Primordial Artifact") public class DuoDou extends LinearOpMode {
-	    	 public void runOpMode() {

-				telemetry.setAutoClear(true);

-				ImageDetector detector = new ImageDetector(this, false);
-				StoneDetector stone = new StoneDetector(this, true);
-				OpencvDetector foundation = new OpencvDetector(this);
-				IMU imu = new IMU(this);

-				stone.start();
-				detector.start();
-				foundation.start();
-				imu.start();

-				while (!isStopRequested()) {
-					detector.printposition(detector.getPosition());

-				    	foundation.print(foundation.getObjects());

-				    	stone.print(stone.getObjects());

-                        detector.printposition(imu.getPosition());

-				    	telemetry.update();
-				}

-				// Disable Tracking when we are done;
-				detector.stop();
-				stone.stop();
-				foundation.stop();
-				imu.stop();
-			    }
-			}
-		}
+	*Stuff here is outdated, bleh.
+Check teamcode for example.

 All classes that the user uses follow a simple guideline: a constructor with clear parameter requirements, a `start()` method to begin computing, a `stop()` method to stop computing, and one method with `get` at the beginning of its name.
 This returns whatever the class is used for.